SitanHuang/ledg/README.md

 The program manages the journal for you, and for most of the times one only needs the `modify`, `edit` and `add` commands.

-This project is moving towards 1.0.0 and development is focusing only on stability and bug fixes for the upcoming months until September.
+This project is moving towards 1.0.0 and development is focusing on stability and bug fixes.
 [ChangeLogs](ChangeLog.md)

 ### Features